Developer Guide

 Invoices in Pocket Hotel was created using the iText7 Core library, which provides an API to create PDF documents in Java.

-The implementation of invoice generation can be found in the Invoice
+The implementation of invoice generation can be found in the Invoice class which contains almost all the code for

-class is meant to be used as a static method and should not be instantiated.
+generating invoices.
+The Invoice class is meant to be used as a static method and should not be instantiated.
 It has

 only one method that has the public access modifier is the static method Invoice#generatePdfInvoice